saadullahsaeed/pub-sub/README.md

 _map[string][]interface{}_.
 Apart from the above comment, usage of OR is identical to the example above.
 The Or function is actually simpler, since data does not have to be collected.
 Still, the backing code converts the result into the same kind of structure (_map[string][]interface{}_), so that your event handling code for AND and OR results can be reused.

+## Technical considerations

+The implementation provided by this library has changed between version 1.3 and 2.
+Currently, each _Factory_ which allows you to build, join Topics, is backed by a single go-routine, and a number of channels.
+A _Factory_ has state: subscribers and topics created by it.
+Creation or closing of Topics results in a change of state, and hence has an impact on the overall performance of the library.
+Additionally, the implementations of Topics provided by this _Factory_ make sure that the act of Publishing (via NewPublisher()) or Subscribing (via NewSubscriber()) occurs in separate go-routines.
+Those go-routines are short-lived and terminate after the event is published or handled.

+## Benchmarks

+In the simplest scenario (one consumer, one producer) on a high-end Macbook (i7, 16GB) the result is 5000 ns per operation.
+You can run the tests on your own system, via 'make a-benchmark-check' command.
+These tests also show that reusing a Publisher saves you only several nanoseconds.